peter-evans/nominatim-k8s/README.md

 - `NOMINATIM_SA_KEY_PATH` - Path to the JSON service account key.
 This needs to match the `mountPath` of the volume mounted secret.
 - `NOMINATIM_PROJECT_ID` - Google Cloud project ID.
 - `NOMINATIM_GS_BUCKET` - Google Storage bucket.
+- `NOMINATIM_PG_THREADS` - Number of threads available for PostgreSQL.
+Defaults to 2.

 ## License